This stunning foldable iPhone concept one-ups the Galaxy Z Flip 3

 Looking at the foldable iPhone designs by De Rosa, you can see why they've garnered such attention.
 Dubbed the iPhone Air by the designer, the flipphone-style design is reminiscent of Samsung's Galaxy Z Flip 3 while still maintaining the distinct look of an iPhone.

-In De Rosa's design, the iPhone Air folds into, giving you a device compact enough to slip into your pocket.
-As with the Galaxy Z Flip, there,'s an exterior display for receiving notifications.
+In De Rosa's design, the iPhone Air folds into a device compact enough to slip into your pocket.
+As with the Galaxy Z Flip, there's an exterior display for receiving notifications.
 That display shares space with a triple camera array arranged a lot like what you see on the iPhone 13 Pro.

 That's not the only design element that draws on Apple's current iPhone.
 The edges of the foldable iPhone are flat, much like the design employed by Apple for both the iPhone 12 and iPhone 13.
 You'd think that might make the folded-up iPhone a little bulkier, but that would be Apple's problem to deal with, not yours and mine.